Electric-Citizen/ec8-upstream/README.md

 vagrant destroy
 ```

-After running this command, also verify that any related /etc/hosts entries were deleted during the destory process.
+After running this command, also verify that any related ```/etc/hosts``` entries were deleted during the destroy process.
 Manually remove any <SITENAME>.local entries that might remain.
 You can now run:

 ```
 vagrant up
 ```

-This will create a fresh virtual machine.
-Again watch the build process closely for any errors (especially related to host entries.)
+Watch the build process closely for any errors (especially related to host entries.)
 If all goes good, the process should complete and you should be able to run ```drush @<SITENAME>.local status``` and return a successful Drupal bootstrap.

 ## Linux and Windows

 These instructions were tested and derived on Mac OS but others have had success running Drupal VM on Linux or Windows.
 More specific instructions are available below.
-Godspeed:

 * Linux: http://docs.drupalvm.com/en/latest/getting-started/installation-linux/
 * Windows: http://docs.drupalvm.com/en/latest/getting-started/installation-windows/